EXJUSTICE/Keras-Malaria-Cell-Classification/README.md

-## Malaria cell infection classification using Keras
+## Malaria cell infection classification w/ Keras

 Malaria parasites are identified by microscopic examination of a drop of the patient’s blood, spread out as a “blood smear” on a microscope slide.